Reading Time: 18 minutes

 What is press release distribution, and do I need a distribution service?

-Broadly, press release distribution is how your announcement gets in front of journalists, platforms, and audiences.
+Broadly, press release distribution is how your announcement gets in front of journalists, platforms, and audiences, and whether you need a paid service depends on your reach and goals.

-This can include posting to your newsroom, sharing on social media and LinkedIN, direct media relations outreach, or using a paid distribution service like Newswire.
+This type of distribution can include posting to your internal newsroom, sharing on social media and LinkedIn, direct media relations outreach, or using a paid distribution service like Newswire.

 A press release distribution service can help with reach and visibility, but it doesn’t replace a strong story, clear target audience, or thoughtful PR strategy.